nschoe/hpm/README.md

 =========

 - March 26, 2014
-Project initialization.
+    - Project initialization.
 I am going back to Haskell, and this is a recover project.
 Looks awesome.
+    - Verification of existing ~/.hpm/ folder and create it if non existing
+    - Asking for master password and checking if a corresponding entry book is associated

+TODO
+====
+- Hide the character typing in the terminal when asking the user its master password